On Aviation

 Conclusion

 Thank you for reading this week's On Aviation™ full article.
-Do you believe that the current maintenance challenges faced by airlines are a direct result of current economic conditions?
-Why or why not?
+Do you believe that 2025 will be a good year for aviation?
+Or do you expect challenges to persist?
 Please share your thoughts in the comments below.
 Remember to check out our On Aviation™ Podcast and continue the conversation on our Twitter and Instagram.

 Orlando - On Aviation™